-You can stop being part of the study at any time, without giving a reason, but we will keep information about you that we already have.
+You or your child can stop being part of the study at any time, without giving a reason, but we will keep information about them that we already have.

-You have the right to ask us to remove, change or delete data we hold about you for the purposes of the study.
+You and your child have the right to ask us to remove, change or delete data we hold about them for the purposes of the study.
 We might not always be able to do this if it means we cannot use your data to do the research.
 If so, we will tell you why we cannot do this.

-If you do want to stop taking part in the study any anonymous data until your withdrawal will be kept in the study.
+If you do stop being part of the study, any anonymous data until their withdrawal will be kept in the study.
 This is because it will be difficult to separate from other data.